zephyrgreene/dota_tooltips/README.md

 TRUESIGHT is a new keyword colored "Gem" green #00FF00 to draw attention to the spell's strength over invisibility.

-Ground/Flying Vision is a keyword colored White #FFFFFF to draw attention to the spell's strength over fog of war from trees and highground.
+<s>Ground/Flying Vision is a keyword colored White #FFFFFF to draw attention to the spell's strength over fog of war from trees and highground.</s>

+Vision is still prioritized, but no longer has extra color associated with it.

 <h3>Consistencies with word usage</h3>